radius-project/design-notes/cli/2024-04-azure-workload-identity.md

 ### Non-goals

-* Azure Managed Identity support
+* **Azure Managed Identity support**
-    - "Managed Identity" in this context is a term describing the Azure feature that allows Azure resources to authenticate with Azure services.
-We will not be supporting this feature for now because we would like to focus on Azure workload identity first, which is more cloud and Kubernetes cluster type agnostic.
+    - Managed Identity support for AKS is a much older feature, and Workload Identity is the replacement.
+We're not planning to support Managed Identity, as any user should be able to upgrade to Workload Identity.

 * **AWS Workload Identity (IRSA) support**
     - Will be tracked as separate work: https://github.com/radius-project/radius/issues/7618